stefangabos/zebrajs/README.md

 I use this to fuel my (small) pet projects where jQuery is overkill and plain JavaScript is too verbose.
 Also, more often than not, I just need very little from jQuery, and hence the modular approach.

-Keep in mind that this library is currently in its infancy so adjust your expectations accordingly.
+Keep in mind that this library is currently work-in-progress so adjust your expectations accordingly.

 ## Contributing